chriseng/nestgraph/README.md

 The point of this project was to see how well the Nest algorithms work.
 In particuar, the Nest claims to minimize overshoot, which is a common problem with cast-iron radiators.
 It also claims to know when to start heating in order to hit your target temperature exactly at the time you scheduled it.

+Unfortunately, you can't actually access historical temperature data on the Nest website or via the iOS app.
+It shows you when heating was turned on/off and what the temperature targets were at those times, but it doesn't give you any indication of how well or how poorly the thermostat performed.
+This could be by design, as it's a lot of information to store.

+This project uses an unofficial Nest API to pull your temperature readings periodically and store them in a database so that you can inspect the data yourself in an easily consumable form.

 I also wanted an excuse to play with the [D3](http://d3js.org) (Data-Driven Documents) library a little.

 ## Features